aWildOtto/pup-pals/README.md

 # Pup-Pals
 Pup-Pals is a web application that assists dog owners to create and join dog meet-up events.
-It is built with NodeJS, Express, ReactJS, socket.io, AWS-S3 and Postgresql.
+It is built with NodeJS, Express, ReactJS, Socket.io, AWS-S3 and PostgreSQL.

 [Deployed Version](https://puppals.herokuapp.com/)